iotaledger/hornet/docs/getting_started/nodes_101.md

 # Nodes 101

-The IOTA network is a distributed type of network called Tangle, and the network is distributed among plenty of servers called nodes.
+The IOTA network is a distributed type of network called Tangle.
+The network is distributed among plenty of servers called nodes.
 Nodes are the backbone of an IOTA network.
 This section covers what nodes do in an IOTA network.

-Nodes are responsible for the following:
+Nodes are responsible for:

 - Providing an API to interact with the Tangle/IOTA network.
 - Validating [messages]((https://chrysalis.docs.iota.org/guides/dev_guide.html#messages-payloads-and-transactions)) and ledger mutations for consistency.